*Treasury Inspector General for Tax Administration*

 The IRS agreed with TIGTA’s recommendation.
 The Human Capital Officer plans to conduct a study by June 30, 2014, for the implementation of a policy requiring management to consider conduct issues resulting in disciplinary actions prior to awarding all types of performance and discretionary awards.

 *READ THE FULL REPORT*

-To view the report, including the scope and methodology, go to:
+To view the report, including the scope, methodology, and full IRS response, go to:

 "E-mail Address: ""TIGTACommunications@tigta.treas.gov"